khangtna/NganHang-CSDLPhanTan/README.md

 # NganHang-CSDLPhanTan

--Technology: SQL, C#, .NET, Winform
+* Technology: SQL, C#, .NET, Winform

--Describe: the project has the functions of managing staff, bank accounts, depositing, withdrawing, transferring money and statements for each bank branch.
+* Describe: the project has the functions of managing staff, bank accounts, depositing, withdrawing, transferring money and statements for each bank branch.

+"___"
 Visual Studio 2019, SQL Server 2019